-Second, high levels of insured deposits cause the bank to pursue high-risk strategies.
-If the bank receives a subsidy on losses in the form of a generous deposit insurance, that bank pursues a high-leverage strategy.
+Second, high levels of insured deposits cause the bank to pursue high risk strategies by leveraging to the hilt and gambling on excessively risky loans.
 For our benchmark parameters, it switches to a risk-seeking strategy that exploits the government guarantee when insured deposits make up more than 94% of its liabilities.
 Empirical evidence supports the idea that some banks pursue a risky strategy while others pursue safer strategies.
 Lambert, Noth, and Schüwer (2012) find that while a plausibly exogenous increase in loan risk causes well-capitalized banks to increase their capital buffers and shift into less risky loans, poorly capitalized banks are less likely to follow this path.
-Note that this analysis need not hold for parameters that make bank volatility very large.
+Increasing borrower's asset volatility and the correlation between borrowers makes banks more willing to gamble.
 For example, increasing σ to 0.6 and ρ to 0.3 decreases the critical level of deposit insurance to 80%.
-Section 6.4 provides a more detailed analysis of the impact of parameter variation.

-According to FDIC data for 2013:Q1, the median bank in the U.S. has insured deposits equal to 79% of liabilities, with a 75th percentile bank having insured deposits equal to 85% of liabilities.19 Our model suggests that this level of insured deposits is unlikely to generate substantial moral hazard for a representative bank.
+According to the FDIC data for 2013:Q1, the median bank in the U.S. has insured deposits equal to 79% of liabilities, with a 75th percentile bank having insured deposits equal to 85% of liabilities.
+Our model suggests that this level of insured deposits is unlikely to generate substantial moral hazard for a representative bank.
 However, 7% of banks have insured deposits that make up in excess of 95% of bank liabilities and as such would face substantial moral hazard.
 These banks are predominantly small, with the median having assets of only \$52 million compared to \$168 million for the full sample.
 Small regional banks are likely to have more highly correlated loans, which would increase their portfolio volatility and thus further increase moral hazard.